Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Results

-With an increase in the trajectory dimension, the difficulty of the continual learning process also increases.
-To analyze the performance of the CHN models as the trajectory dimension increases, we plot the overall errors for the CHN and SG models for all the LASA datasets (including \lasa{2}) side by side in \myfigure{fig:lasa2d_chn_dims}.
-Here, it can be seen that for both NODE and \snode{}, the errors produced by CHN increase as the trajectory dimension increases from 2 to 32.
-However, the performance degradation is much more severe for NODE than for \snode{}.
+With an increase in the trajectory dimension, the difficulty for CL also increases.
+To analyze performance changes with increasing dimension, we plot the overall errors for CHN and the upper baseline SG for all LASA datasets (including \lasa{2}) side by side in \myfigure{fig:lasa2d_chn_dims}, which shows that for both NODE and \snode{}, the errors produced by CHN increase as the trajectory dimension increases from 2 to 32.
+However, the performance degradation is more severe for NODE than for \snode{}.